wisniewski94/llemonstack/docs/NOTES.md

 - [ ] Record video demo

+- [ ] Add [LiteLLM](https://github.com/BerriAI/litellm) as a service to proxy OpenAI compatible requests

+  - configure zep to use LiteLLM proxy

 - [x] Switch n8n import to run command in existing container
 - [x] Rebuild n8n examples with pre-configured credentials
 - [x] Update the import script to replace all ${var} style strings with env